2021 Scottish Parliament election: Aftermath

-Nicola Sturgeon was nominated as First Minister by a vote of the parliament on 18 May 2021.
+Nicola Sturgeon was nominated as First Minister by a vote held on 18 May 2021.
 Her cabinet was approved by the parliament two days later and thus the Third Sturgeon government, a minority government, was formed.

 On 3 August 2021, it was reported that a co-operation agreement between the SNP and the Greens was "on the brink of being finalised" and could see Green MSPs take ministerial positions in government.
 On 19 August, the power-sharing agreement between the two parties was announced.
 Under the terms of the agreement, the Greens have two MSPs appointed as junior ministers in the government who are invited to attend cabinet meetings when their portfolios are being discussed.
 The Greens signed up to the bulk of the SNP's policies, but in areas of disagreement such as international relations and fee-paying schools the two parties are free to publicly disagree.
 The agreement states that the Greens support the government on votes of confidence and supply.

 A deal that would see Patrick Harvie and Lorna Slater made ministers was revealed on 26 August, subject to being voted upon by Green Party members.
 Two days later, members of both parties overwhelmingly voted in favour of the deal.